Talus-Network/move-binding/README.md

   See `sui-move-call/README.md`.
 - `sui-move-ptb`: build Sui `ProgrammableTransaction`s (PTBs) from `CallSpec`.
   See `sui-move-ptb/README.md`.
-- `sui-move-runtime`: a “Rust-time vs Move-time” runtime for commit/simulate/inspect of PTBs and auto-updating runtime-owned object handles from transaction effects.
+- `sui-move-runtime`: a cursor-driven runtime for Read/Tx/Commit of PTBs and auto-updating typed handles from transaction effects.
   See `sui-move-runtime/README.md`.
 - `sui-move-codegen`: generate typed Rust bindings (types + `CallSpec` builders) from on-chain Move package metadata.